 Uniform Distribution

-The uniform distribution models a situation where a fixed number of outcomes all have an equal probability of occurring.
+The uniform distribution, also known as the discrete uniform distribution, models a situation where a fixed number of outcomes all have an equal probability of occurring.
+It is used to represent scenarios where each outcome is equally likely.

 Coin tossing when the coin is known to be unbiased has a uniform distribution with two possible values: 0 ('heads') and 1 ('tails').
 The lower limit is 0.
 The upper limit is 2.